Dry eye syndrome affects millions of Americans, and many people struggle

 effects from serum tears, which is a tear preparation derived from the

 patient’s own plasma.”

-You don’t need to suffer with dry eye symptoms – we can help
+You don’t need to suffer from dry eye symptoms – Key-Whitman

 If dry eye symptoms are affecting your quality of life, preventing you from